ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 time, if it is read into a system-wide shared volatile store (and updated whenever the stable store is updated).

+This stable storage MAY be used to record various portions of the UUID generation which prove useful for batch UUID generation purposes and monotonic error checking with UUIDv6 and UUIDv7.
+These stored values include but are not limited to last known timestamp, clock sequence, counters and random data.

-If an implementation does not have any stable store available, then it can always say that the values were unavailable.
+If an implementation does not have any stable store available, then it SHOULD proceed with UUID generation as if this was the first UUID created within a batch.
 This is the least desirable implementation because it will increase the frequency of creation of values such as clock sequence, counters or random data which increases the probability of duplicates.

+An implementation MAY also return an application error in the event that collision resistance is of the utmost concern.
+The semantics of this error are up to the application and implementation.
+See {{collision_resistance}} for more information on weighting collision tolerance in applications.

-For UUIDv1 and UUIDv6, if the node ID can never change (e.g., the network interface card from which the node ID is derived is inseparable from the system), or if any change also reinitializes the clock sequence to a random value, then instead of keeping it in stable store, the current node ID may be returned.
+For UUIDv1 and UUIDv6, if the node ID can never change (e.g., the network interface card from which the node ID is derived is inseparable from the system), or if any change also re-initializes the clock sequence to a random value, then instead of keeping it in stable store, the current node ID may be returned.